-I hear this question a lot, so today we’re going to take an in-depth look at their strengths and weaknesses of these cities… both with much to offer.
+We hear this question a lot, so today I’m going to take an in-depth look at the respective strengths and weaknesses of these cities… both with much to offer.

 Both cities have their fans.

-I have lived in Medellín for over six years but have traveled to Cartagena over 20 times for both business and pleasure.
+I have lived in Medellín for more than 7 years, and I have traveled to Cartagena over 20 times for both business and pleasure.
 In fact, Cartagena was the first city I discovered in Colombia back in 2006.

-Let’s take a look at how they compare in 14 different categories…
+Let’s take a look at how they compare, in 14 specific categories…

 Medellín wins here, hands down.